Vilasrao Deshmukh: Personal life

 Deshmukh was born on 26 May 1945 in Babhalgaon village in Latur district in the present-day Maharashtra.
 He was the eldest son of Dagdojirao Deshmukh and Sushiladevi.
-He had two younger sisters 'Nalini', 'Vijaya' and one younger brother 'Diliprao'.
+He had two younger sisters 'Nalini', 'Vijaya' and one younger brother 'Diliprao Deshmukh'.

 His grandfather Venkatrao Deshmukh was a revenue officer in Hyderabad State and held Deshmukhi rights to collect revenues and establishing law and order in jurisdiction.

 Deshmukh's father Dagdojirao got hereditary rights after his grandfather, but were of less significance than the grandfather due to merge of Hyderabad state into Dominion of India.
 But he was a village head in of his native village which was then in Osmanabad district.
 He died on turn of 2000.

 His mother Sushila Devi died earlier than his father, many of Vilasrao's institutes are named after her.
 His younger brother Diliprao Deshmukh was member of Maharashtra legislative council and also minister in Government of Maharashtra during 2000–2018.

 After completing his school education in native Latur city, he went to ILS Law College, Pune and thereafter to Pune University to study law.
 After passing out from the university, he began to practice law.
 He met his close-friend and future minister Gopinath Munde during this time, even though they represented two rival political parties, their friendship was well-known and often quoted in political circles.

 He married Vaishali in 1973 and has three sons – Amit Deshmukh, a MLA in Maharashtra, Dheeraj Deshmukh a MLA and Bollywood actor Riteish Deshmukh.
 His three daughters in law include- Aditi Pratap, a television actress, Genelia D'Souza, a Bollywood actress and Deepshikha Deshmukh, a movie director.

-Deshmukh was known as 'Thorle Saheb' (meaning older companion) in native district and 'Anna' (big brother) among his followers.
-He was devotee of Khandoba of Malegaon and Rokadeshwar Hanuman of Dhanegaon.
-He used to listen songs of Mohammed Rafi.
-He always resided in his ancestral home in village rather than in city.